Street sign tops off the memory of accomplished Oak Park pastor Willie P. Cooke

 The first “street sign topper” to honor a Sacramento city resident was installed Friday to commemorate the work of an Oak Park pastor who was remembered as a humble man who got things done for his community.

-The small sign was installed on Ninth Avenue outside Shiloh Baptist Church where the Rev. Willie P. Cooke pastored for decades.
-Under the words Oak Park, the sign read, “Honorary Rev. Willie P. Cook Avenue.”
-Other Ninth Avenue signs will also sport the same toppers.
+The small sign was installed on Ninth Avenue outside Shiloh Baptist Church where the Rev. Willie P. Cooke worked for decades.
+Under the words Oak Park, the sign reads, “Honorary Rev. Willie P. Cook Avenue.”
+Other Ninth Avenue signs will sport the same toppers.

 Ninth Avenue was not renamed, but the small signs are a way to honor Cooke, who served his congregation and the city in a number of ways before dying in 2012 at age 94.

-The street sign toppers, sometime installed above street signs and other times attached to streetlight poles, are likely to be erected in other neighborhoods in the coming years.
+The street sign toppers, sometimes installed above street signs and other times attached to streetlight poles, are likely to be erected in other neighborhoods in the coming years.

 “We didn’t have a way to honor community members, and changing street names is very difficult,” said City Councilman Jay Schenirer, who represents the neighborhood.
 “This is something to commemorate leadership in a neighborhood.
 Any neighborhood can come forward and do something like this.”

 Before the topper was secured to a Ninth Avenue streetlight, a ceremony was held inside Shiloh Baptist Church.
-Cooke’s widow, Alveda, said that her husband would be surprised but honored by the recognition.
+Cooke’s widow, Alveda, said her husband would have been surprised but honored by the recognition.

 “My husband’s life was one of humility,” she said.
 “He never expected praise.
 He would have been grateful if he were here today.”